Lorazepam: Interactions

 Lorazepam is not usually fatal in overdose but may cause respiratory depression if taken in overdose with alcohol.
 The combination also causes greater enhancement of the disinhibitory and amnesic effects of both drugs, with potentially embarrassing or criminal consequences.
 Some experts advise that people should be warned against drinking alcohol while on lorazepam treatment, but such clear warnings are not universal.

 Greater adverse effects may also occur when lorazepam is used with other drugs, such as opioids or other hypnotics.
 Lorazepam may also interact with rifabutin.
 Valproate inhibits the metabolism of lorazepam, whereas carbamazepine, lamotrigine, phenobarbital, phenytoin, and rifampin increase its rate of metabolism.
 Some antidepressants, antiepileptic drugs such as phenobarbital, phenytoin, and carbamazepine, sedative antihistamines, opiates, antipsychotics, and alcohol, when taken with lorazepam may result in enhanced sedative effects.

 Overdose

-In cases of a suspected lorazepam overdose, it is recommended to establish whether the person is a regular user of lorazepam or other benzodiazepines since regular use causes tolerance to develop.
-This includes ascertaining whether other substances were also ingested.

 Signs of overdose range through mental confusion, dysarthria, paradoxical reactions, drowsiness, hypotonia, ataxia, hypotension, hypnotic state, coma, cardiovascular depression, respiratory depression, and death.
 Fatal overdoses on benzodiazepines alone are rare and less common than with barbiturates.
-Such a difference is largely due to benzodiazepine activity as a neuroreceptor modulator, and not as an activator per se.
-Lorazepam and similar medications act in synergy with alcohol, which increases the risk of overdose.

 Early management of people under alert includes emetics, gastric lavage, and activated charcoal.
-Otherwise, management is by observation, including vital signs, support and, necessary, giving intravenous flumazenil.
+Otherwise, management is by observation, including vital signs, support and, if necessary, giving intravenous flumazenil.

-It is recommended that people are nursed in a kind, frustration-free environment, because when given or taken in high doses, benzodiazepines are more likely to cause paradoxical reactions.
-If shown sympathy, even quite crudely feigned, people may respond solicitously, but they may respond with disproportionate aggression to frustrating cues.
-Opportunistic counseling has limited value here, as the person is unlikely to recall this later, owing to drug-induced anterograde amnesia.